“Specimen Showoff” with Dr Steve Cross, Wellcome Trust Public Engagement Fellow

 Sarah Cox (ex QMUL) – “I am Murdered!”
-The Skull of John Bellingham
+The Skull of John Bellingham, Politics and Murder

-Carla Valentine (QMUL) – “It’s What’s Inside that Counts” – The ‘foreign objects’ cabinet.
+Carla Valentine (QMUL) – “It’s What’s Inside that Counts” – 'Foreign objects' inserted into - ahem - orifices.

 Subhadra Das (UCL) - Adenocarcinoma of the Cervix specimen.
 The story of Henrietta Lacks – the, until recently, unknown black American woman whose cell line has been fundamental to medical science since the 1950s

 The evening will be peppered by Steve’s fantastic comedy compering and we're be looking for volunteers from across QMUL and the London medical and pathology museum sectors.
-Do you have a specimen from QMUL’s pathology collection you’d like to show off?
+Do you have a specimen from QMUL’s pathology collection or any of your own you’d like to show off?

 Twitter: @steve_x and @ScienceShowoff